allenc256/teenyGPT/README.md

   well to arbitrary sequence lengths (e.g., inference on sequences longer than those encountered during training).
-* `ROPE` - "Rotary Position Embedding" encoding scheme proposed in ["RoFormer: Enhanced Transformer with Rotary Position Embedding"] (https://arxiv.org/abs/2104.09864).
+* `ROPE` - "Rotary Position Embedding" encoding scheme proposed in ["RoFormer: Enhanced Transformer with Rotary Position Embedding"](https://arxiv.org/abs/2104.09864).
 Parameterless and purports to generalize well to arbitrary sequence lengths also.
 * `LEARNED_EMBEDDING` - learned positional encoding computed via an embedding over position indices.
 Provides better performance, but requires learning additional parameters and does not generalize.